doableware/djongo/README.md

       ```
      MongoDB 3.6 or higher is required.

-## Dear Supporter

-I am inundated daily with your love, appreciation, queries and feature requests for Djongo.
-Djongo has grown into more than a simple hobby project of an individual developer.
-Visit my [Patreon page](https://www.patreon.com/nesdis) to understand the different levels of support and services you can get.

 ## How it works

 djongo is a SQL to mongodb query compiler.
 It translates a SQL query string into a mongoDB query document.
 As a result, all Django features, models etc work as is.